-I have an undergraduate degree in history from the University of Western Ontario and a Masters of Journalism degree from the University of Western Ontario.
-I am currently a fellow at Queen's Institute for Energy and Environmental Policy in the School of Policy Studies at Queen's University.
+I have an undergraduate degree in history from the University of Western Ontario and a Masters of Journalism degree from the University of Western Ontario, a I am currently a fellow at Queen's Institute for Energy and Environmental Policy in the School of Policy Studies at Queen's University.
 I have held that position since 2011.

 I have been awarded three year-long fellowships: the Southam Fellowship at Massey College at the University of Toronto in 1986-87;the Knight Science Journalism Fellowship at MIT and Harvard in 1996-1997, and the Atkinson Fellowship in Public Policy in 2006.
 This award is a collaborative project of the Atkinson Foundation, the Honderich Family and Toronto Star.
 The focus of my fellowship was a series of articles on how climate change is reshaping the Arctic.